-...they [the apostles] being the first that were commanded to receive from him, the first which were warranted by his promise that not only unto them at the present time but to whomsoever they and their successors after them did duly administer the same, these mysteries should serve as conducts of life and conveyances of his body and blood unto them, was it possible they should hear that voice, 'take, eat, this is my body; drink ye all of this, this is my blood'...11
+these mysteries should serve as conducts of life and conveyances of his body and blood unto them, was it possible they should hear that voice, 'take, eat, this is my body; drink ye all of this, this is my blood'...

-17. By citing the words of Jesus, Hooker unmistakeably includes the prayer of consecration within the act of administration.
+By citing the words of Jesus, Hooker unmistakeably includes the prayer of consecration within the act of administration.

-18. The language of administration continues to be used to this day in the Revised English Canons of 1969, where the heading of Section B is entitled: "Divine Service and the Administration of the Sacraments".
+- 11. The language of administration continues to be used to this day in the Revised English Canons of 1969, where the heading of Section B is entitled: "Divine Service and the Administration of the Sacraments".
 The term is also specifically used of the Holy Communion (B12) and of Holy Baptism (B21).
-Moreover, the distinction is made between "administer" and "distribute".
-On the one hand, "no person shall consecrate and administer the holy sacrament of the Lord's Supper unless he shall have been ordained priest by episcopal ordination"; on the other hand, only an ordained person (including deacons) or a "specially authorized" layperson may distribute the Lord's Supper to the people (B21).
-Clearly the "administration" includes the prayer of consecration and the service proper, while the distribution refers to that part of the service where the bread and wine are offered to communicants.

-19. In the Form and Manner of the Making of Deacons (BCP), it is very clear that the administration of the Lord's Supper is not part of the duties of a deacon.
-The deacon assists, but it is the priest who administers the sacrament and the deacon also helps in the distribution of the consecrated elements.12 It is not possible therefore,
+Moreover, the distinction is made between "administer" and "distribute" in these English canons.
+13 Clearly the "administration" includes the prayer of consecration and the service proper, while the distribution refers to that part of the service where the bread and wine are offered to communicants. - 12.
+In the Form and Manner of the Making of Deacons (BCP), it is also clear that the administration of the Lord's Supper is not part of the duties of a deacon.
+The deacon assists, but it is the priest who administers the sacrament and the deacon also helps in the distribution of the consecrated elements.
+It is not possible therefore, to reinterpret the language of "administration" when referring to the sacraments as other than the conduct of the rite, whether it be baptism or holy communion.
+This is the language of the Prayer Book and of the Canons of 1604, which continues to be used in the English Canons of 1969.